-- CBH's decision that you cannot get a service you want because it is not a covered service. - CBH's failure to decide a Complaint or Grievance you told CBH about within 30 or fewer days from when CBH received your Complaint or Grievance. - A denial of payment by CBH after a service(s) has been delivered because the service was provided without authorization by a provider not enrolled in the Pennsylvania Medical Assistance Program. - A denial of payment by CBH after a service(s) has been delivered because the service is not a covered service for the member. - A denial of a member's request to dispute financial liability, including cost sharing, copayments, premiums, deductibles, coinsurance, and other member financial liabilities.

-The failure of CBH to meet the required time frames for providing a service.
+- → CBH's failure to decide a Complaint or Grievance you told CBH about within 30 or fewer days from when CBH received your Complaint or Grievance. - → You not getting a service within the time by which you should have received it - → CBH's decision to deny your request to disagree with CBH's decision that you have to pay your provider. - → A denial of a member's request to dispute financial liability, including cost sharing, copayments, premiums, deductibles, coinsurance, and other member financial liabilities. - → The failure of CBH to meet the required time frames for providing a service.